MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## What types of 3D content or media can you add to a step?

 You can add 3D content and/or media to help operators complete a step.
-The following table shows the types of content you can add.
+You can also add a link to a website.
+For example, you could add a link to a parts inventory.
+The following table shows the different types of supporting items you can add.

 |Content type|Description|Example|
 |-------------------------|---------------------------------------------|----------------------------------------------------------|